Weak averaging principle for multiscale stochastic dynamical systems driven by stable processes: Weak convergence in the averaging principle.

-In this subsection, we will show that the effective low dimensional system weakly converges to the slow component of original system as the scale parameter tends to zero, by viewing the solution of nonlocal Poisson equation as a corrector.
+In this and next subsections, we will force all hypotheses given in Section \ref{sec-2}, i.e., ($\bf{A_{b}}$), ($\bf{A_{F}}$), ($\bf{A_{G1}}$) and ($\bf{A_{G2}}$), to hold.
+We will use the solution of the nonlocal Poisson equation as a corrector, to show that the slow component of the original system weakly converges to the effective low dimensional system as the scale parameter tends to zero.